mach33n/CS4641-SongPopularity-Project/index.md

 Given that Spotify measures a large variety of information about the songs on its platform, we intend to investigate how the relationships between these features, both front-facing and not, interweave to affect the popularity of music upon release by predicting the popularity of a song given certain features.
 These predictive capabilities would be useful for artists and labels looking to optimize their music outputs in an effective way [1].
 Though some other sources exist that have intended to achieve a similar goal, we hope to use a combination of unsupervised and supervised learning to achieve a more optimal and accurate analysis.

 # Data Collection
-A single Kaggle dataset was used throughout the course of this project midpoint [5].
+A single Kaggle dataset was used throughout the course of this project [5].
 All steps taken to ensure the data set be properly cleaned and prepared for any machine learning algorithms were taken with respect to how they would assist in solving our problem.
 The first step taken was to read in our data set as a csv and ensure all data types were properly assigned to each feature.
 The initial data was described below:

 <img src="images/initial_info.JPG" alt="pearson correlation heatmap" class="center" style="width: 360px; height: 360px; margin-left: auto; margin-right: auto; display: block;"/>